Drought in California

 Growing Rhododendrons, azaleas and camellias in San Francisco

-Rhododendrons and camellias do well in San Francisco in half shade.
+Rhododendrons and camellias do well in San Francisco in half shade or dappled shade.
 A lack of sun light can cause slow growth, and algae may begin to grow on the leaves.
-Once the green algae has grown on the leaves there is no way to help the plant.
-One can try to wash of the a lege a with a natural plant soap or just use water and a paper towel to try and rub it off.
-However, it may be too big a task.
-The newer leaves will not have algae growing on them.
-The older leaves can be trimmed away.
-The only more sun light will help to solve the problem.
-Most florist azaleas don't do well in San Francisco.
-They must be brought inside for the winter.
-Deciduous and native azaleas are more hardly.
-Do some research before buying azaleas to see how well they can survive the winter.
+I have found a product called Physan 20 which kills the algae on the leaves of Rhododendrons and camellias.
 Rhododendrons, azaleas and camellias all like an acid well drained soil.
 San Francisco water is very alkaline so you may want to use a soil acidifier.
 Rhododendrons and camellias can grow very large.
 I have a dwarf camellia called Nuccio's Pearl which is a pink flower.
 Nuccio's Gem is a white flowered Camilla.
 I think the pearl should be white, but one must think of the flower as a pink pearl.
-I bought a miniature rhododendron that I bought from the Rhododendron Society at a local sale at Lake Merritt.
-I also have one large rhododendron called Pink Lady.
+I have a pink miniature Rhododendron that I bought from the Rhododendron Society at a local sale at Lake Merritt.
+I also have one large Rhododendron called Pink Lady.
 The flowers on Pink Lady start out as purple, but fade to pink.
+One tip is they do not like their root zone to be crowded with other smaller plants, because their root zone is very shallow.
+Damage to the roots by digging around could hurt the over all health of the plant.

 Shade Gardening in San Francisco